Renewable energy in Denmark: Energy consumption by sector

 Almost half of energy consumption (46.6%) is used in the heating and cooling sector.
 The heating and cooling sector (also known as the thermal sector) includes domestic heating and air conditioning, industrial processes such as furnaces and any use of heat generally.
 The next largest share is the transport sector at 33.6%, followed by the electricity sector at 19.8%.
 Total annual energy consumption is projected to be 16.4 Mtoe by 2020.
-In order to meet Denmark's overall target for 30% use of renewable energy in Gross final energy consumption, projected to 4.9 Mtoe, by 2020 (it was 17% in 2005) targets have been set for each sector.
+Denmark's binding 2020 target under the EU Renewable Energy Directive was a 30% share of renewable energy in gross final energy consumption, up from 17% in 2005.
+The share of renewable energy in Denmark more than doubled between 2005 and 2020 on the back of continued investment in wind power and bioenergy, reaching 31.7% in 2020 and thereby meeting the target, although large statistical transfers to Belgium, Ireland and the Netherlands in 2020 and 2021 temporarily reduced the renewable energy share recorded within Denmark.
 Renewable energy use is expected to be 39.8% in the heating and cooling sector, 51.9% in the electricity sector and 10.1% in the transport sector.

 The energy measures above are gross final energy consumption.
 Another broader measure, primary energy consumption also includes energy used in the extraction of fuels (the energy sector) and energy lost in transformation (the transformation sector, i.e. converting heat to electricity in power plants or fuel energy to heat in heating plants) as well as gross final energy consumption for end users.
 In 2013 Denmark's total final energy consumption was 607 PJ whilst its primary energy consumption was 763 PJ.
 Most of the approximately 25% difference is accounted for in losses in the transformation sector.
 These losses are likely to be most prevalent in thermal electricity sectors, thus the use of renewable electricity will reduce emissions and fuels lost in the energy and transformation sectors as well as those in final consumption.
 Denmark is one of the world's most fuel efficient countries and the difference between the two measures is smaller than many other countries.